West Virginia GUIDEBOOKs

 The PC beta ran for about a week, and we were able to do some benchmarks the first few days.
-However, Bethesda later locked down the framerate to 63fps maximum, which means the benchmarks below no longer really matter, provided you can hit 60fps.
+However, Bethesda later locked down the framerate to 63fps maximum, but the latest patch has reversed that and fixed the 'speed hacking' bugs.
+That means these benchmarks should roughly correspond to the performance you can expect, though game updates may have changed the values somewhat over time.
 We also checked how the various settings affect, or don't affect, performance.
 The good news: a GTX 1060 6GB can run Fallout 76 at 1080 ultra, 60 fps.

 Let's start with a look at the graphics options in Fallout 76.

 Fallout 76 beta graphics settings

 The video options might look extensive, but you'll notice a few surprising omissions, and having four separate sliders for fade distance isn't really necessary.
 Fundamentally, there are six settings you can adjust, and three of them had a negligible impact on performance.

 Here are the options for each graphics setting, as well as an estimate of the potential performance gains based on testing with a GTX 1060 6GB.

 Preset: Low / Medium / High / Ultra.
 High looks about the same as ultra and only runs about 5 percent faster, while medium boosts performance by around 25 percent, and the low preset boosts performance by 35-40 percent.